 Prior to 2000, decks were 1000 denier nylon Cordura.
 This fabric has an obvious open weave, with a 1.5 ounce urethane coating on the underside.
 These older kayak skins, made with the nylon Cordura deck, will need to be seam-sealed and treated with a water repellent product.

-Prior to 2000, the kayak deck and hull were sewn together.
-The deck was a single coated Cordura nylon fabric, with the coating on the underside.
-Over time, this coating will break down.
+Over time, the coating on the Cordura will break down.
 The Cordura can be treated with Scotch Guard or Nik Wax to help with the water resistance.
 Because the decks were sewn to the hull, seam sealing of these skins is required.
 Seam sealer can be applied to the underside of the deck by turning the skin inside out.
 The deck to hull seam needs to be sealed from the outside.
 (A tent seam sealer will work.)

 To seam seal, have the kayak assembled.
 Rest on one side.
 Run a bead of sealer along the length of the kayak, between and on each side of the web loops, including the large web handle on each end.
 When dry, repeat with the other side.

 Nylon Cordura will also fade after prolonged exposure to UV.
 There is nothing that will bring a colour back to a faded nylon deck.